 Alexandria, Virginia 22314

 Wheaton College’s MFT Program has been designed to meet licensure requirements in the state of Illinois, as outlined by the Illinois Department of Financial & Professional Regulation.
 Our program's COAMFTE accreditation will ensure that you receive a quality education that meets the standards established by the marriage and family therapy profession, and will help prepare you for the national licensure examination and Illinois state licensure.
 Graduates of our program will have a recognized qualifying degree by virtue of having completed a COAMFTE accredited program, which may help facilitate obtaining a license and securing employment post- graduation.
-However, MFT licensure requirements vary by state; for more information regarding state by state requirements, students may refer to www.AMFTRB.org.
+However, MFT licensure requirements vary by state; for more information regarding state by state requirements, students may refer to www.AMFTRB.org, or visit the Educational Outcomes page for a list of states for which Wheaton's MFT program meets licensure requirements.

 COAMFTE Student Achievement Criteria Data